msu-csc232-fa25/lectures/src/doc/lec05.md

-# Lecture 4 - Array-based Implementations
+# Lecture 5 - Link-based Implementation

-This lecture, unfortunately due to unforeseen circumstances, was cancelled last minute.
+As the last lecture was cancelled, we are picking up with array-based implementations today.

 ## Reading